 But what is supposed to be a blissful time can instead be difficult — for mothers and fathers alike.

-While the idea of postpartum (after the birth) depression in mothers is well known, many don’t realize that fathers can suffer from it, too.
+While the idea of postpartum (after the birth) depression in mothers is well known, many do not realize that fathers can suffer from depression, too.

 What depression looks like in men